 Don Lowry originally selected theater as an entertaining way to acquaint people with the powerful insights of temperament.
-In order to involve the audience in the process, he developed the True Colors character cards (thus the mimes depicted on the front of the cards).
+In order to involve the audience in the process, he developed the True Colors character cards.
 The cards offered a gratifying, hands-on experience in discovering their True Colors personality traits.

 Flip a switch – the light comes on.
 Simple as that, right?
 Most of us don’t take the time to step back and consider the vast technology of electricity that lies behind this simple act, and yet we enjoy the benefits of the light bulb numerous times throughout the day.

 The same could be said of the True Colors Character Card Sort – on the surface it seems like a simple act, yet behind this simple process is decades of personality research and observation.
 Once you sort the cards into your unique personality spectrum your personality will take on a new light.
 Frequently from this one activity individuals have remarked, “Oh, so THAT’S why I do things that way”, or “Now I understand my spouse/mate better”.
 The card sort is a deceptively simple, yet a profoundly effective way to discover your unique personality and begin your exploration with True Colors.